yujuan-zhang/ProtLoc-mex1/README.md

 ## Installation

-This project's core code has been uploaded to the PyPI repository.
+This project's core code has been uploaded to the PyPI repository([protloc-mex1 · PyPI](https://pypi.org/project/protloc-mex1/)).
 To get it using a conda virtual environment, follow the steps below:

 First, create a new conda environment (you can modify the environment name as needed, here we use "myenv" as an example):